-I worked as a field tech on the excavation site of the current largest site of child sacrifice currently discovered.
-In the time that I was there, the team excavated almost 50 victims and almost 200 llamas.
+I worked as a field tech on the excavation site of the current largest site of child sacrifice discovered.
+In the time that I was there, the team I worked with excavated almost 50 victims and around 200 llamas.
 To work on such a site, we attended a variety of lectures, including Peruvian history, archeology, osteology, and anthropology.
+I learned both in the classroom and in the field.
+As it was common for us to rotate around the site, I never knew what would be uncovered that day.
+It was incredibly rewarding to unearth something new.
+Additionally, this aided in how I made inferences.
+I applied what I learned in lectures to have a deeper understanding of what I had found.
+For instance, some sacrifices had head wraps, or colored clothing.
+In class, we learned how this signified their age, why they were sacrificed, and where they were originally born.

 UF in Peru: Archeological Field School, June-August 2024